alexbevi/alexbevi.github.com/source/about/index.markdown

 {% img right /images/headshot.png Me %}

-The name's Alex, and I'm currently a System Architect at [DAC Group](http://www.dacgroup.com) in Toronto.
+The name's Alex, and I'm currently a Technical Services Engineer at [MongoDB](https://www.mongodb.com/) in Toronto.

 I've been writing software professionally since 2000, and have had the opportunity to flex my creative muscle in a number of languages and technologies.